 Prices vary slightly between petrol stations and fluctuate according to oil tariffs, Organisation of the Petroleum Exporting Countries (OPEC) arm twisting and tax policy.
 You can pay with major credit cards at most petrol stations.

-Note that some petrol stations have attendants who will pump the gas for you while at others you''ll have to get out and do it yourself.
+Note that some petrol stations have attendants who will pump the gas for you while at others you'll have to get out and do it yourself.

 All the big international car-rental companies are represented in the Canary Islands and there are also plenty of local operators.
 To rent a car you need to have a driving licence, be aged 21 or over, and, for the major companies at least, have a credit card.
-Smaller firms can sometimes live without this last requirement.

 If you intend to stay on one island for any length of time, it might be worth booking a car in advance, for example in a fly/drive deal.
 It's also a good idea to reserve in advance during high season or on the smaller islands where hire cars aren't as abundant.
 Note that the highest rental charges are taken up by the first three or four days and hiring the vehicle for a week instead may not make a huge amount of difference.

 Generally, you're not supposed to take a hire car from one island to another without the company’s explicit permission.
 An exception for most companies is the Fuerteventura–Lanzarote sea crossing – most have no problem with you taking your car from one to the other and, in some cases, you can hire on one island and drop the car off on the other.